-Besides theoretical and algorithmic contributions, I also implement and validate my work in high-fidelity simulators and learning sandboxes (Isaac Sim, Gazebo, OpenAI Gym, Safety Gymnasium), leveraging several programming, numerical optimization, machine learning, and robotics tools and technologies, including Python, C++, MATLAB, TensorFlow, PyTorch, Gurobi, Pyomo, Mosek, Ipopt, CVXPY, and ROS(2).
+Besides theoretical and algorithmic contributions, I also implement and validate my work in high-fidelity simulators and learning sandboxes (Isaac Sim, Gazebo, OpenAI Gym, Safety Gymnasium), and more recently, real hardware, leveraging several programming, numerical optimization, machine learning, and robotics tools and technologies, including Python, C++, MATLAB, TensorFlow, PyTorch, Gurobi, Pyomo, Mosek, Ipopt, CVXPY, and ROS(2).

 2024